January 15, 2026

 Step 1: Understand Your Borrowing Objective

 Typically, there is a trade-off between these three objectives.
 The lowest-cost product may not allow you to maximize borrowing capacity or might involve a level of financial scrutiny you're uncomfortable with.
-Knowing your primary objective helps narrow your focus to lenders who specialize in meeting that need.
+Knowing your primary objective helps narrow your focus.

 Step 2: Know Your Numbers